7axp07/Terminal-Frog-Game/README.md

 ## "Frogger"-inspired terminal game, written in C with the use of the ncurses library.

-*Code is not very clean due to limitations set for the project (eg. no global variables, set max. function lengths etc).*
+*Code is not very clean due to limitations set for the project (eg. no global variables, set max. function lengths etc. ~~So my deepest apologies for how unclean the code is~~).*

 -----------------------------------